open-policy-agent/opa/docs/content/rest-api.md

 Use this API if you are enforcing policy decisions via webhooks that have pre-defined request/response formats.
 Note, the API path prefix is `/v0` instead of `/v1`.

-The request message body defines the content of the [The input Document](../philosophy/#the-opa-document-model).
+The request message body defines the content of the [input document](../philosophy/#the-opa-document-model).
 The request message body may be empty.
 The path separator is used to access values inside object and array documents.

 #### Request Headers

-- **Content-Type: application/x-yaml**: Indicates the request body is a YAML encoded object.
+- **Content-Type: application/yaml**: Indicates the request body is a YAML encoded object.
 - **Content-Encoding: gzip**: Indicates the request body is a gzip encoded object.
 - **Accept-Encoding: gzip**: Indicates the server should respond with a gzip encoded body.
 The server will send the compressed response only if its length is above `server.encoding.gzip.min_length` value.
 See the configuration section

 #### Query Parameters

-- **pretty** - If parameter is `true`, response will formatted for humans.
+- **pretty** - If parameter is `true`, response will be formatted for humans.

 #### Status Codes